SrMateos/assigments-DAT250/dat250-expass1.md

  ▸    Manually visit https://warm-beyond-16410.herokuapp.com/ in your browser.
  ```

 I didn't manage to solve this, but it is not important as you can manually open the link given and deploy the app as normal.
-If something like this appears, it means that the app is working succesfully:
+If something like the picture appears, it means that the app is working succesfully.
 ![](herokuApp.png)